 The Kidd operations, located in Timmins, Ontario, comprise an underground copper/zinc mine and a concentrator.
-Its annual production is approximately 50,000-60,000 tonnes of zinc in concentrates and 25,000-35,000 tonnes of copper in concentrates.
-The mine is expected to deplete in 2022, with production expected to gradually decline over the next four years.
+Its annual production is approximately 60,000-70,000 tonnes of zinc in concentrates and 30,000-40,000 tonnes of copper in concentrates.